michalpaprocki/warships/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ### Possible improvements :

 - improve UI feedback
-- design a system that will prevent users from opening more than 1 tab; current app implementation removes player from game on any tab navigation
+- develop a mechanism responsible for flash message clean up

-#### Issues
+- design a system that will prevent users from opening more than 1 tab; current app implementation removes the player from game and chat when closing one of concurrent app tabs